 In-depth study of Medical Nutrition Therapy and the role of nutrition in the prevention and treatment of diseases.
-Prerequisites: NTR104.
+Prerequisites: NTR104 or NTR141 or NTR200.

 NTR247 Weight Management Theory

 Comprehensive analysis of physiological, psychological and environmental influences on body weight.
 Researching various weight management theories, discerning between behavioral and non-behavioral methods.
 Assessing appropriate weight management strategies.
 Prerequisites: NTR200 or NTR104.